theGreatHerrLebert/ionmob/README.md

 ```

 We are now ready to instanciate our predictor, build it and then compile it with a desired objective function and optimizer.
-The models' summary tells us that it has a total of 178,785 trainable parameters.
+The model's summary tells us that it has a total of 178,785 trainable parameters.

 ```python
 # create a recurrent predictor